playbasis/UnityNativePrototype/README.md

 # Overview

+This repository is based on [https://github.com/haxpor/UnityNativePrototype](https://github.com/haxpor/UnityNativePrototype) but optimized and pre-configured with proper build setting to work with Playbasis SDK.

-This repository demonstrates how to integrate Unity with UIKit and the native Android UI.
+It demonstrates how to integrate Unity with UIKit and the native Android UI.
 It consists of three projects:

-* UnityProject (upgraded and tested with version 5.1.3f1)- a sample Unity project that renders some text and a button, and allows switching to the native view
+* UnityProject (upgraded and tested with version **5.3.2f1**)- a sample Unity project that renders some text and a button, and allows switching to the native view
 * NativeProject - an Xcode project that has two subprojects:
    * NativeProjectLib - a static iOS library that provides a sample native UI with a navigation controller and a button to switch back to Unity
    * NativeProjectBootstrap - an iOS app that links against the static library in order to allow iterating on the native UI